dubrie/public/books.md

 ### Finished Books

 #### 2021
+- Switching To Solar: What We Can Learn from Germany's Success in Harnessing Clean Energy by Bob Johnstone
 - [News Of The World](/archive/books/news-of-the-world.md) by Paulette Jiles
 - Accelerate: The Science of Lean Software and DevOps :thumbsup: